Skip to Main Content

 Planning a Visit: What to Know Before You Go

 Harlo Steakhouse & Bar is located at 1720 Festival Plaza Dr, Las Vegas, NV 89135, in the Summerlin area on the western edge of the city.
 The combination of a residential catchment and a bar-forward format means the room operates differently across the week: evenings on Thursday through Saturday tend to draw the most demand, which makes advance reservations advisable for dinner during those windows.
-Midweek and lunch-hour visits are likely more accessible, though contact with the venue directly is the only way to confirm current availability and any booking requirements, as those details are not available in the public record.
+Midweek and lunch-hour visits are likely more accessible, though advance reservations are advisable for dinner during those windows.

 The 3-Star World of Fine Wine & Liquor Accreditation is the primary trust signal available for this room.
-No Michelin recognition, 50 Best listing, or James Beard acknowledgement appears in the current record, which places Harlo in the tier of seriously credentialed independents rather than the headline names.
+No Michelin recognition, 50 Best listing, or James Beard acknowledgement applies here, which places Harlo in the tier of seriously credentialed independents rather than the headline names.
 That is not a liability in the context of a local steakhouse operating on repeat-visit economics; it is simply the correct frame for calibrating expectations.

 The Short List